dknight/whoopee/2024-05-13 linked-list.md

 # Linked list

-A linked list is a fundamental data structure in computer science used for storing and managing collections of data.
+A linked list[^1] is a fundamental data structure in computer science used for storing and managing collections of data.
 Unlike arrays, linked lists do not require contiguous memory allocation, allowing for efficient insertion and deletion operations.
 Each element, known as a node, contains a data field and